virtual-labs/exp-association-relationship-au/experiment/aim.md

 ### Aim

-To implement association relationship between classes in C++/Java from the class diagram
+This experiment helps the students to implement aggregation and composition relationship of objects for the release vehicle use case in Java from the class diagram.